martindsouza/docker-oracle-setup/README.md

   -e APEX_REST_PASS=oracle \
   -e ORDS_PASS=oracle \
   -e SYS_PASS=Oradoc_db1 \
-  --volume ~/docker/apex/5.1.3/images:/usr/local/tomcat/webapps/i \
-  -p 32513:8080 \
-  ords:3.0.12
+  ...
 ```

 You should now be able to go to APEX via http://localhost:32513/ords

 #### ORDS Container Wrappup

-When `run`ning ORDS containers for the first time they'll run in the forground as the `-d` (`detached`) option was not provided (see [Docker documentation](https://docs.docker.com/engine/reference/run/#detached--d) for more info on this option).
-It's good to have it run in the forground as it's easy to spot any issues with ORDS connecting to the database.
+When running ORDS containers for the first time they'll run in the foreground as the `-d` (`detached`) option was not provided (see [Docker documentation](https://docs.docker.com/engine/reference/run/#detached--d) for more info on this option).
+It's good to have it run in the foreground as it's easy to spot any issues with ORDS connecting to the database.

 To stop stop the container hit `ctrl+c`.
 To restart the ORDS container run `docker start ords-513`.